Fruit crushers / Apple mills

 Apples must be pulped before going into the press.
 You can do this with a wooden pole in a tub, if you have the stamina!
 However, more convenient and faster for larger quantities, are our wide range of apple crushers, mills or ‘scratters’.

-Our cheapest manual option (and suitable for presses of up to 30L) is the Stainless Steel Apple Scratter or Grater.
-Unlike most other mills on the market, it can cope with whole apples.
+Some apple mills can take whole apples, so you don’t need to cut the apple into halves or quarters before feeding into the machine.
+Our most popular of these is the Stainless-Steel Apple Scratter or Grater.
 It is really like a rotating grater.
 Simply place apples of any size in the hopper, place a food-safe plastic tub or bucket in front of the shoot and turn the handle.
 This efficient little machine can shred about a bucketful (5kg) of apples in about three and a half minutes.
-The non-stainless steel version is fine for vegetables, but is not so suitable for acidic fruit.
+The non-stainless-steel version is fine for vegetables, but is not so suitable for acidic fruit.
+These ‘scratters’ are probably our best-sellers as they are mounted on a stand, so there is no awkward set up.

-Our Czech Manual Apple Mill (also available in stainless steel version) can cope with whole apples too, and can be put on top of a cross-beam press, or suspended (eg. between two chairs) above a bucket or tub.
+Our Czech Stainless-Steel Apple Mill can cope with whole apples too, and can be put on top of a cross-beam press, or suspended (eg. between two chairs) above a bucket or tub.
 Then put the apples in the hopper and turn the handle.
-It is equally as fast as the apple grater/scratter (one bucketful or 5kg in 3 and a half minutes.)
+It is equally as fast as the apple grater/scratter (one bucketful or 5kg in three and a half minutes.)
 You can also change the rollers on this mill, and use it for grapes.
+The Vigo Hobby Apple Mill is a budget alternative of very similar design, although the mill rollers are shorter.
+This makes it slower, but a little easier to turn the handle.